ghc-proposals/ghc-proposals/proposals/0000-whitespace-bang-patterns.rst

 Alternatives
 ------------

-If this proposal is rejected, the implementation will need another hand-written state machine, which is hard to extend and maintain.
+* If this proposal is rejected, the implementation will need another hand-written state machine, which is hard to extend and maintain.
 This state machine will not be able to handle some corner cases which whitespace-based disambiguation handles easily.

+* We could classify ``if``, ``do``, ``case``, ``let``, and other keywords as opening.

 Unresolved Questions
 --------------------